Adam-Suvarna/Threat-Intel-Dashboard/README.md

 ## What It Does

-Enter any IP address and get an instant threat report powered by the AbuseIPDB database — the same source used by SOC teams and security analysts worldwide.
+Enter any IP address and get an instant threat report powered by the AbuseIPDB database, the same source used by SOC teams and security analysts worldwide.

 Each result shows: